aaallami/LTS/readme.md

     Scripts/highgear.sh rabbit

-Note the above above scripts can be used to benchmark communication accurately.
-However, to gain acurrate run-time benchmark then it requires to have two different machines.
-For that please follow the instructions on how to run MPSPDZ on differnet machines and follow the following instructions:
+Note the above scripts can be used to benchmark communication accurately.
+However, to gain an accurate run-time benchmark then it requires to have two different machines.
+For that please follow the instructions on how to run MPSPDZ on different machines and follow the following instructions:

-1- For P(OT) run for mahcine 0 and 1 consecutively:
+1- For P(OT) run for machines 0 and 1 consecutively:

     ./mascot-party.x 0 rabbit -pn 19755 -h localhost -N 2
     ./mascot-party.x 1 rabbit -pn 19755 -h localhost -N 2
-2- For P(HE) run for mahcine 0 and 1 consecutively:
+2- For P(HE) run for machines 0 and 1 consecutively:

     ./highgear-party.x 0 rabbit -pn 15093 -h localhost -N 2
     ./highgear-party.x 1 rabbit -pn 15093 -h localhost -N 2